 (3) Peer group utilized for the Pay Versus Performance Table is the MSCI U.S. REIT Index.
 The same peer group has been used for all years disclosed.
 The returns of each component company in the peer group were weighted according to the respective company's market capitalization at the beginning of each period for which a return is indicated.
-The peer group utilized for the Pay Versus Performance Table in our 2023 annual proxy statement was the Cohen & Steers Realty Majors Portfolio Index (RMP) (the "Cohen & Steers REIT Index") since the Cohen & Steers Realty Majors Portfolio Index (RMP) (the "Cohen & Steers REIT Index") since the Cohen & Steers Realty will be used as a performance benchmark index for the calculation of LTI Equity awards.
+The peer group utilized for the Pay Versus Performance Table in our 2023 annual proxy statement was the Cohen & Steers Realty Majors Portfolio Index (RMP) (the "Cohen & Steers REIT Index") since the Cohen & Steers REIT Index was previously used as a performance benchmark index for the calculation of LTI Equity awards.
 The MSCI U.S. REIT Index will be used as a performance benchmark index for the calculation of LTI Equity awards beginning in 2024.
 See "Compensation Discussion and Analysis" for further information, including "Detail on compensation program improvements".
 The following table compares Prologis total shareholder return to the Cohen & Steers REIT Index total shareholder return, using December 31, 2019 as the beginning of the measurement period: